Free TAFE for Priority Courses available at Swinburne

 You need to make a careful choice about which course you undertake, so talk to us if you are unsure.

-Only the courses on the Free TAFE for Priority Courses list will have their tuition fees covered by the initiative, but there are other courses you can do at Swinburne where you may be eligible for subsidised fees.
+The Free TAFE initiative will only cover fees for courses on the Free TAFE for Priority Courses list, but there are other courses you can do at Swinburne where you may be eligible for subsidised fees.

-The VET Student Loan program allows eligible students who are studying relevant courses to secure a loan to cover the upfront cost of tuition fees.
-While some tuition fees may apply for Victorian Government-subsidised training, you may be eligible for a concession.
+The VET Student Loan program allows eligible students who are studying relevant diploma courses or above to secure a loan to cover the upfront cost of tuition fees.
+In some instances, you may be eligible for a concession on the amount of tuition fees ou will need to pay if you meet the eligibility and concession requirements.

 Visit our fees page to find out more about eligibility.